dice-group/LIMES/docs/user_manual/running_limes.md

 The following RESTful operations are currently implemented:

 * `submit/` **(POST)** ---
 used to upload configuration files as multipart/form-data POST messages and returns the assigned *job_id* in a JSON object.
   **Accepts XML Configuration file** (See example below)
+  When an active learning configuration is submitted, it will also return a list of examples.
+(See `activeLearning/:id`)
+* `activeLearning/:id` **(POST)** ---
+used for active learning. **Accepts a JSON file with the single key `"exampleScores"` whose value is an array of floating point numbers in the interval \[-1,1\], used to score the previously retrieved examples.
+  Returns the *job_id* and a set of new examples, if any are left to be classified.
 * `status/:id`  **(GET)** ---
 returns the status (a numerical code) for a given job in a JSON object.
   The following statuses are currently implemented: